mongodb/docs-compass/source/includes/fact-connect-srv-description.rst

-*New in Compass version 1.12*
+This toggle indicates whether the provided :guilabel:`Hostname` is an :manual:`SRV Record

-This toggle indicates whether the provided :guilabel:`Hostname` is an
+</reference/connection-string/#dns-seedlist-connection-format>`.
-:manual:`SRV Record </reference/connection-string/#dns-seedlist-connection-format>`.
+If this toggle is enabled, you do not need to specify a port.

 SRV connection strings have a prefix of ``mongodb+srv:``.
 If you are using an SRV connection string, you do not need to